DanielMistrik/HistoricFinancialData/README.md

 </td></tr></table>

 ## Introduction
-A python library for historical financial data of publicly-traded companies using information provided by the SEC.
+A python library for publicly-traded companies' historical financial data using information provided by the SEC.
 The library can return important information from a companies financial statement such as revenue, net profit or eps (and much more).
-The library returns data by quarter, as small a granularity as possible for financial statements.
-The goal of this project was to provide a free resource for detailed and exact financial information on publicly traded companies that stretch more than just a few quarters/years, like yfinance provides.
+The library returns data by quarter, the smallest granularity possible for financial statements.
+The goal of this project was to provide a free resource for detailed and exact financial information on publicly traded companies that span decades rather than a few quarters, which yfinance provides.

 ## Rationale

-This project was started because while working on a trading side-project I noticed barely any free sources of historical financial data I could use to backtest on.
+This project was started because while working on a trading side-project I noticed barely any free sources on historical financial data I could use to backtest on.
 The resources I could find were either paid, limited or only provided very broad data, i.e. yearly revenue.

 Searching for a free resource I stumbled on the SEC's API which, through alot of reading of 10-Q fillings, can be called on to return detailed financial information.
-This information, however, is returned in a very large and difficult to read json file and so I decided to make a library that made the process simpler.
+This information, however, is returned in a very large and difficult to read json file, and so I decided to make a library that made the process simpler.

 ## Installation